bata24/gef/docs/FAQ.md

 Explicitly specify the i8086 architecture before connecting: `gdb -ex 'set architecture i8086' -ex 'target remote localhost:1234'`.

 GEF automatically handles the transition between 16-bit real mode and 32-bit protected mode.

+## Does GEF support ARM Cortex-M?
+Yes, GEF supports ARM Cortex-M.

+It can be used to debug microcontrollers, but please note that you cannot see the memory map.

 ## Is it possible to debug userland with GEF when using qemu-system?
 Partially yes.